 The College Board automatically provides students with fee waivers for up to six schools based on financial information submitted on the CSS Profile.
 Beyond those six waivers, Oberlin is unable to provide additional fee waivers or assistance.

-No. Oberlin has separate applications, admissions offices, and application requirements for its two division: the College of Arts and Sciences and the Conservatory of Music.
+No. Oberlin has separate applications, admissions offices, and application requirements for its two divisions: the College of Arts and Sciences and the Conservatory of Music.
 Oberlin’s QuestBridge partnership is for and through its College of Arts and Sciences (College).
-Oberlin’s Conservatory of Music (Conservatory) is not a QuestBridge partner, and students wishing to only pursue a bachelor’s degree in music should not apply for Oberlin’s QuestBridge College Match as it is not an application for the Conservatory.
+Oberlin’s Conservatory of Music (Conservatory) is not a QuestBridge partner, and students wishing to only pursue a bachelor’s degree in music should not apply using the QuestBridge application as it is not an application for the Conservatory.

 Students interested in applying to the Conservatory of Music must submit a new Common Application for the Conservatory and meet its application requirements.
 QuestBridge applications are not accepted by or shared with the Conservatory’s Office of Admissions.